StewartLynch/CTWhatsNew/README.md

 ### Set up

-Setting up to use this solution on one or more of your UITextFields is straight forward.
+Setting up to present CTWhatsNew.

-##### Step 1 - Import CTPicker
+##### Step 1 - Import CTWhatsNew

-In the ViewController where you are going to implement `CTPicker`.
+In the ViewController where you are going to implement `CTWhatsNew`.

 ```swift
 import CTWhatsNew